 In principle, once an employer has 50 employees, it is obliged to introduce internal labour regulations, namely employment regulations and remuneration regulations (unless there is a collective bargaining agreement in force).
 The employer is also obliged to establish a social fund and issue social fund regulations, unless it has been agreed with the employees' representatives or trade unions that no fund is to be established.
 The employer is obliged to ensure that every individual employee is acquainted with the regulations and policies.
-The regulations and policies may be made available to the employees in the manner customary to a given employer, including posting on the intranet.
+The regulations and policies may be made available to the employees in the manner customary to a given employer, including posting on an intranet site.

 Polish law prohibits discrimination, sexual harassment and corruption.
 These matters can be more specifically regulated in company policies.
-Neither global policies nor internal regulations issued by Polish companies have to be filed with or approved by any government authority; however, it is required that a copy of the agreement on extension of reference periods to 12 months is submitted to a labour inspector and the inspector is notified of specific working-time systems if they are introduced at the employer's business.
+Neither global policies nor internal regulations issued by Polish companies have to be filed with or approved by any government authority; however, it is required that a copy of the agreement on the extension of reference periods to 12 months is submitted to a labour inspector and the inspector is notified of specific working-time systems if they are introduced at the employer's business.

-Polish Law provides for several forms of parental leave – maternity, parental, paternity and childcare.
+Polish law provides for several forms of parental leave: maternity, parental, paternity and childcare.

 A maternity allowance is due during maternity leave, leave granted on the terms of maternity leave, parental leave and paternity leave.
 The allowance during maternity leave amounts to 100 per cent of the average remuneration paid during the full 12 months preceding maternity leave (this is the 'basis' of the remuneration).
 Maternity allowance for paternity leave and leave on the terms of maternity leave is calculated in the same way.
-In the case of parental leave, the maternity allowance amounts either to 100 per cent of the aforementioned basis or 60 per cent or 80 per cent thereof, depending on the particular case, as provided by law.
+In the case of parental leave, the maternity allowance amounts either to 100 per cent on the aforementioned basis or 60 per cent or 80 per cent thereof, depending on the particular case, as provided by law.
 All leave taken that relates to parenthood is financed by the state from the Social Insurance Fund.

 An employee who has been employed for at least six months is entitled to take childcare leave to provide personal care for a child.
 The length of childcare leave cannot exceed 36 months and is granted for a period not longer than until the end of a calendar year in which the child reaches the age of six.
 Childcare leave is unpaid.